bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 setting was run with 100 different strings and averaged, while for rANS it was run 50 times and averaged.

-Figure 4 shows the results for uABS.
+Figure 4 shows the results for uABS where "actual_ratio" stands for compression ratio.
 First off, more skewed distributions (lower :math:`p`) result in higher compression.
 This is sensible because we can exploit the fact that odd numbers appear much more often.
 Next, it's clear that as the message length increase, we get a better compression ratio (closer to ideal).
 This expected as the asymptotic behavior of the code starts paying off.
 Interesting, for more skewed distributions (:math:`p=0.01`), it takes much longer message lengths for us to get close to the theoretical limit.
-We would probably need a message length of :math:`1 / p` to start approaching that limit.
+We would probably need a message length of :math:`N * 1 / p` to start approaching that limit.
 Unfortunately, since I didn't implement renormalization, I couldn't push the message length too much further since the numbers got too big.

 .. figure:: /images/ans_uabs.png
   :alt: Experimental Results
   :align: center

-  Figure 4: Experimental Results for uABS (dashed lines are the ideal compression ratio)
+  **Figure 4: Experimental Results for uABS (dashed lines are the ideal compression ratio)**

 Figure 5 show the first set of results for rANS.
 Here we used an 256 character alphabet (8-bits = 1byte) with 15 quantization bits and 24 renormalization